Southern Decadence returns to New Orleans for 2023

-“Brings lotta revenue to the city at a time when not a lot of people want to go outside, so it’s a great celebration for the city and way to kick off the Labor Day weekend,” said The Shop at the Collection Sales Team Leader Timothy Kimbell II.
+“Brings a lot of revenue to the city at a time when not a lot of people want to go outside, so it’s a great celebration for the city and way to kick off the Labor Day weekend,” said The Shop at the Collection Sales Team Leader Timothy Kimbell II.

 The festival is a yearly celebration that’s been going on for more than 50 years, showcasing the pride and LGBTQ+ community in classic New Orleans style.